ResearchSoftwareHour/rsh-notes/checklist.md

    - To use to index the youtube upload
 1. hackpad o-w
 1. Answer remaining hackpad questions
-1. Hackpad uploaded to rsh-notes
+1. Hackpad uploaded to rsh-notes as `XXX.md`
 1. Create a clip on twitch
-1. Create Youtube upload to (somewhere)
+1. Create Youtube upload to CodeRefinery
-   - Index the video based on session notes
+   - Index the video based on session notes (just enter e.g. `05:45` in the video description)